rkirkbride13/golden-square/10_multi_class_design/recipes/test.md

 _Put or write the user story here.
 Add any clarifying notes you might have._

+As a user
+So that I can record my experiences
+I want to keep a regular diary

+As a user
+So that I can reflect on my experiences
+I want to read my past diary entries

+As a user
+So that I can reflect on my experiences in my busy day I want to select diary entries to read based on how much time I have and my reading speed

+As a user
+So that I can keep track of my tasks
+I want to keep a todo list along with my diary

+As a user
+So that I can keep track of my contacts
+I want to see a list of all of the mobile phone numbers in all my diary entries

 ## 2. Design the Class System

 _Consider diagramming out the classes and their relationships.
 Take care to